 » Introduction to the CFPB, NARCA Attorney Workshop, 2013.

 Eric earned his Juris Doctor from Washington University School of Law, and his Bachelor of Business Administration from Southern Methodist University.
-He is a member of the American Bar Association, the American Bankers Association, the national Mortgage Bankers Association, RMA International and ACA International.
+He is a member of the American Bar Association, the American Bankers Association, ACA International, the International Association of Privacy Professionals, the Mortgage Bankers Association, and RMAI.
 He is admitted to practice law in Texas and Missouri and in the U.S. District Courts for the Eastern, Western, Northern and Southern Districts of Texas.